-For many Ontario LDCs, including Midland PUC, completing a security audit at a NERC, NIST (Network Information Security & Technology) or comparable level would be a cost-prohibitive exercise.
-Therefore a consortium of Ontario Util-Assist LDC customers have worked together in the issuance of the November 2010 "Smart Meter Network Security Audit Services" Request for Proposal.
-The objective of the RFP is to select an audit partner who would complete a security audit of the Elster AMI systems for consortium members with Elster technology in place, and to the work with Elster towards the implementation of viable countermeasures to resolve all security concerns.
-The selected audit firm will first complete an in-depth security review at one participating utility that has the Elster solution.
-Once this review is complete, the audit firm would then review the technology at all remaining participating utilities to confirm that their Elster AMI systems are configured to the same standard as that declared as the standard for the group audit.
-Audits are anticipated to include end-to end from the meter to utility systems and home area network.
+For many Ontario LDCs, including IHDSL, completing a security audit at a NERC, NIST (Network Information Security & Technology) or comparable level would be a cost-prohibitive exercise.
+Therefore, a consortium of 31 Ontario LDCs has worked together with a consultant in the issuance of the November 2010 "Smart Meter Network Security Audit Services" Request for Proposal.

+The objective of the RFP was to select an audit partner who would complete a security audit of the Sensus AMI systems for consortium members with Sensus technology in place, and to the work with Sensus towards the implementation of viable countermeasures to resolve all security concerns.
+The selected audit firm first completed an in-depth security review at one participating LDC in the consortium that has the Sensus solution.
+Once this review is complete, the audit firm then reviewed completed infrastructure questionnaire from all remaining participating LDC's to confirm that their Sensus AMI systems are configured in the same manner as the lead LDC.
+The security audits have included end to end AMI infrastructure from the meter to utility systems and home area network.
+The final security audit report will be available in late January, 2012.